 Mental Health Resources to Support First Responders

-“I do advocate for emotional wellbeing for anyone and everyone, but really focus on people who do have careers working on the frontline, especially first responders.
+“I do advocate for emotional well-being for anyone and everyone, but really focus on people who do have careers working on the frontline, especially first responders.
 They almost need it at a completely different level,” said Melissa Nytko, MSW, LCSW, who is a Certified First Responder Counselor and owns Calm Connections Therapy, LLC, in the Greater Chicago area.

-Resources and organizations are available to help first responders and those close to them recognize and manage their emotional wellbeing and address their mental health care.
+Resources and organizations are available to help first responders and those close to them recognize and manage their emotional well-being and address their mental health care.

 How to Support First Responders and Their Mental Health